Top places to live in Warwickshire Gibbet Hill/Earlsdon

 From ghost town to city of culture, ‘Cov’ is the birthplace of poet Philip Larkin, author of Jack Reacher Lee Child and The Specials.
 A vibrant, forward-looking city, with a diverse youthful population and many historical gems.
 Part of our Top 200 Places to Live series.

 With the City of Culture 2021 fast approaching, Coventry will soon be the place where we’ll all want to be.
 This is a vibrant, multicultural and youthful city, still in a process of regeneration.
-Home to two top UK universities – Coventry and the University of Warwick – it’s famous for its 1950s brutalist architecture and 2-Tone ska bands, including The Specials.
-Pauline Black, BBC6 Music presenter and lead singer of The Selecter, still lives locally.
+Home to two top UK universities – Coventry and the University of Warwick – it’s famous for its 1950s brutalist architecture and 2-Tone ska bands, including The Specials and The Selecter.

 Historically, Coventry was part of Warwickshire.
 Victorian novelist George Eliot lived here in the 1840s and based Middlemarch on the city.
-One of the most beautiful (& prestigious) tree-lined avenues – Kenilworth Road – is within walking distance to the University of Warwick campus, near to Earlsdon, Gibbet Hill, Styvechale and Kenilworth.
+One of the most scenic (& prestigious) tree-lined avenues – Kenilworth Road – is within walking distance to the University of Warwick campus, close to Earlsdon, Gibbet Hill, Styvechale and Kenilworth with a dedicated cycle-path.
 The train station, War Memorial Park and city centre are also in close proximity.

-For scenic surroundings, special occasions and afternoon teas head to Coombe Abbey.
-It’s next to a country park and Go Ape tree top high ropes trails.
-Birmingham’s own Michelin Star chef Glynn Purnell is set to open a new fine-dining restaurant in one of Coventry’s most historic buildings, Chapterhouse.
-Birmingham’s award-winning Digbeth Dining Club has started hosting street food events in Coventry Cathedral ruins and FarGo Village, home to a range of small indie food outlets including Esmie’s Caribbean Kitchen.
-The Pod Cafe caters for vegans, Street in family-friendly/studenty suburb Earlsdon offers Pan-Asian cuisine, craft beer and clever cocktails.
+For scenic surroundings, walks and afternoon teas head to Coombe Abbey, next to Coombe Abbey Country Park and Go Ape tree top high ropes trails.
+Birmingham’s own Michelin Star chef Glynn Purnell is set to open a new fine-dining restaurant in one of Coventry’s historic buildings, Chapterhouse.
+Birmingham’s award-winning Digbeth Dining Club has started hosting street food events in Coventry Cathedral ruins and FarGo Village, home to a range of small indie street-food style food outlets.
+The Pod Cafe caters for vegans, Street in family-friendly/studenty suburb Earlsdon offers Pan-Asian cuisine, craft beer and cocktails.
 The Botanist in the city centre is also a good cocktail stop.
 Like curries?
 You’re in luck as there’s some fine Indian restaurants in Coventry including Turmeric Gold.
 Celebrating Coventry’s musical history are the 2-Tone Cafe and Simmerdown Caribbean Restaurant.

-There’s Lower Precinct and West Orchards Shopping Centre in the city centre, with out-of-town retail parks at Ricoh Arena and Central Six for big retailers and fashion stores – Top Shop, Primark, M&S , Lush and H&M, etc. Earlsdon high street is more eclectic with a welcoming organic food shop, Down-to-Earth.
-Lots of independents and artists have set up shop in boxed outlets at FarGo Village – Coventry’s answer to Birmingham’s Custard Factory including Choc n’ Roll, Twisted Barrel Ale Brewery and Tap Room, the Big Comfy Bookshop and Fargo Scooters.
-Interestingly, indie cult festival fashion brand Elsie & Fred was set up by three Coventry-born siblings Natalie, Leanne and Ryan Haynes in 2015.
+Lower Precinct and West Orchards Shopping Centre in the city centre, with out-of-town retail parks at Ricoh Arena and Central Six for big retailers and fashion stores – Top Shop, Primark, M&S , Lush and H&M, etc. Earlsdon high street is more eclectic with many indie’s setting up shop in boxed outlets at FarGo Village near the city centre.

 Sir Basil Spence’s post-war cathedral – a modernist masterpiece – stands aside the ruins of St Michael’s Cathedral, destroyed during The Blitz and opposite Coventry University.
 For more great heritage and culture check out The Belgrade Theatre, The Herbert Art Gallery and Museum, the Coventry Transport Museum housing the largest public collection of British-made road vehicles in the world, Warwick Arts Centre on University of Warwick campus and award-winning independent Theatre Absolute & UK’s first Shop Front Theatre, in an old fish and chip shop restaurant.